CIAvash/ImgViewerPlus/README.md

 Clicking the image icon in ImgViewerPlus toolbar minimizes/maximizes it.

-You can change background and light color in preferences.
+You can change background and light color and disable toolbar from Preferences/Options.

 Shortcut keys: